The idea behind the blog

 The last few years have been a difficult time of adjustment but along with sadness I’ve been surprised by joy.
 This project gave me respite from my grief, allowing me to burrow like a rabbit into other worlds and then return to my own, feeling stronger and refreshed.

-The idea for the blog had begun when I first arrived in Cornwall, which was a relatively blank canvas to me.
+The idea for the blog began when I first arrived in Cornwall, which was a relatively blank canvas to me.
 Curious about the unknown voices and footprints of the past, I turned to the novels and biographies I have always loved to trace the lives of creative people in this beautiful part of England.
 Like Elizabeth Gaskell, I wanted to know the ‘little, leetle particular’ in a way that most history books and travel guides do not satisfy.
 What anchored these people to the landscape?
 What were their creative struggles and what sustained them day to day?

 Authors predominate, but there are also artists and musicians.
 Their lives are seen in the context of place – be it a home; a landscape, village or town, or the setting for a pivotal scene in literature.
 Music has been added for atmosphere and extra resonance.
 You might like to listen along while looking at the photographs.
 And I have searched out connections between artists or places because nothing is created in a vacuum.
 In the notes you will find my personal responses to the places I have visited along the way.